Smart-Systems-Hub/docs/docs/Management-API-Overview-0-11-0.md

-# Management API Overview for Tractus-X EDC version 0.11.0
+# Management API Overview for version 0.11.0

 With the help of this document, you will gain an overview of how a provider can share data with a consumer via Tractus-X EDC version 0.11.0.
 >**Note:** If you are still using old version of Tractus-X EDC and want to migrate to 0.11.0 version then please contact Smart-Systems-Hub.